rajmaddy89/pdsnd_github/README.md

 2019-31-2019

 ### Project Title
-Data Science using Python Data Science libraries
+Programming in Data Science using Python Numpy and Panda libraries

 ### Description
  - Calculate descriptive statistics of bikeshare data using Python data science libraries like Numpy and Pandas